BrandonOrtegon/TeamProject2/README.md

 Class Hierachy and Inheritance Summary from chapter 10 means the current implementation of a single class that is Bookstore, the design does support extension into a class hierarchy that includes: Bookstore as the main class that is in charge of managing the collection logic, file operations and searches.

-As well as InvalidIsbnException and InvalidTitleException extend to Exception, that represents the custom rule-based validation errors.

-In the future some more inheritance will include the Book superclass extending to ebook and PrintedBook subclasses and InventoryItem superclass that is used for connecting the data handling across the store types.
+As well as having Book the superclass contain attributes that are shared amogst eachother that includes: author, title and price.
+Plus, for Ebooks and printed books that are the subclasses, they extend the Book class in their purpose to adding specific attributes such as file size and shipping weight.

 ### Exception Handling Chapter 11
 Exception Handling from chapter 11 means that having exceptions implemented in the code helps greatly improve error clarity and maintain a smoother flow of the program.
-This showcases a pattern that mimics
+In the bookstore program, we used try-catch to handle any unexpected events that can include: Invalid user input, conversion errors, unreadable files and missing files.

 Code Example:

 Output: